cryptolab-network/cryptolab-package/README.md

   PAGE_SIZE: 1500,
 }
 ```
-detailed information can be found in the README in each repo.
+detailed config information can be found in the README in each repo.

 * Staking Rewards Collector